machingclee/machingclee.github.io/static/media/476-streaming.d1caf204.md

 });
 ```

-Prefer native `fetch` for streaming — it gives true chunk-by-chunk control.
+In comparison, the native `fetch` for streaming gives true chunk-by-chunk control.

 ### Lambda Streaming (AWS)

-Standard Lambda + API Gateway **always buffers** the full response — chunked encoding is stripped at the gateway.
+Standard Lambda + API Gateway ***always buffers*** to produce a full response, chunked encoding is stripped at the gateway.

-To stream from Lambda you must:
+To stream from Lambda we must:
 1. Use ***Lambda Function URL*** (not API Gateway) with `InvokeMode: RESPONSE_STREAM` instead of using API gateway
 2. Python may need to remove Mangum (it's a buffered adapter) or use Mangum v0.17+ streaming mode.
 3. Make sure to remove all ***authentication type***